University Park, College of Health and Human Development (HM)

 HOSPITALITY ENTREPRENEURSHIP OPTION: (offered only at Penn State Berks ) This option helps prepare students for careers as owners or managers of small independently-owned hospitality operations or as entrepreneurs within large hospitality corporations or management companies in hospitality segments such as a restaurants, hotels, and non-commercial operations.
 The entrepreneurship focus helps provide students with creative problem solving, opportunity recognition, and leadership skills necessary to effectively manage small or individual unit's hospitality operations.

 Per Senate Policy 83.80.5, the college dean or campus chancellor and program faculty may require up to 24 credits of course work in the major to be taken at the location or in the college or program where the degree is earned.
-BB H requires students to complete 24 credits for the major through courses taken at University Park.
-Courses taken at other Penn State compuses may not be counted toward this 24 credit minimum.
+SHM requires students to complete 24 credits for the major through courses taken at University Park.
+Courses taken at other Penn State campuses may not be counted toward this 24 credit minimum.
 For more information, check the Recommended Academic Plan for this major.

 Scheduling Recommendation by Semester Standing given like (Sem: 1-2)